aashkashah/AlgoMonster/AlgoMonster/Tree/readme.md

 		Postorder traversal

-		👉 If you master this folder, you’re senior-level on trees.
+		👉 If you master this folder, you’re good.

 	**Mental hook**